Skip to content

 3. Backend queries PostgreSQL via Drizzle ORM

-4. Data transformer deserializes database rows into entity format
+4. Data transformer deserializes database records into entity format

 5. Response sent to frontend, components render